RomaLetodiani/book-notes/The Dip/README.md

 Getting off a Cul-de-Sac is not a moral failing.
 It's just smart.
 Seeing a Cliff coming far in advance isn't a sign of weakness.
 Instead, it represents real insight and bravery.
 It frees up your energy for the Dip.

 ---

 #### That Noise Inside Your Head

+You should, you Must, quit all the Cul-de-sacs you are facing, stop explaining to yourself why the aren't really dead ends (they are).
+Stop just settling for being average.

 ---

 #### Quitting as an Intelligent Strategy

 The time to look for a new job is when you don't need one.
 The time to switch jobs is before it feels comfortable.
 Go.
 Switch.
 Challenge yourself; get yourself a raise and a promotion.
 You owe it to your career and your skills.

 If your job is a Cul-de-Sac, you have to quit or accept the fact that your career is over.